Mahatma Hansraj: Early life and education

-Career
+Job

-Upon completing his B.A., instead of taking up a job, Hansraj decided to start up a school, the first D.A.V.(Dayanand Anglo Vedic) school, along with a fellow Arya Samaji, Gurudatta Vidyarthi.
+Upon completing his B.A., instead of taking up a job, Hansraj decided to start up a school, the first D.A.V.
+(Dayanand Anglo-Vedic) school, along with a fellow Arya Samaji, Gurudatta Vidyarthi.
 Later he became the Principal of the Dayanand Anglo-Vedic College, Lahore, and president of the provincial Arya Pradeshik Pratinidhi Sabha, the D.A.V. section of Arya Samaj in Punjab.
 In 1893, the Arya Samaj split into two in Punjab, one section led by Lala Hans Raj and Lala Lajpat Rai retained the control over D.A.V.
 College, Lahore.
 The radical section was under the leadership of Pandit Lekh Ram and Lala Munshi Ram Vij (Swami Shraddhanand), who formed Punjab Arya Samaj and led Arya Pratinidhi Sabha.
 He served as the principal of D.A.V.
 College, Lahore for the next 25 years, and after his retirement committed the rest of his life in social service.
 He is credited of proposing Ashok Dharma Chakra in the middle of the Indian National Flag.

 He died on 14 November 1938 in Lahore.